m7a/lo-maenmpc/README.md

    increase stability.
  * Improve performance.
 Some easy optimizations like reducing the number of metadata tags queried from MPD are still available!
- * Integrate a scrobble-to-file (and import scroble from file) functionality that may be used on satellite machines without access to the central Maloja instance.
- * Allow running the services independently of the TUI (like a daemon).
-   This would enable the usage of the Radio functionality for users of other clients like myMPD or Cantata.
  * Allow generation of playlists according to the Radio algorithm also in persistent formats like M3U for use with non-MAENMPC players.